 Gene has been with us since 1994.

 Jackson E. (Jack) Arnold is our Director of Finance and an aviation and marine P&I adjuster in our San Diego Office.
 He has a degree in Accounting and a Master’s in Business Administration both from Western Governors University.
-He currently holds an FAA Private Pilot’s license and is working on his Instrument Rating.
+He currently holds an FAA Private Pilot’s license with an Instrument Rating and is working on his Commercial License.
 He is the assistant manager of our Unmanned Air Vehicle division and holds an FAA Remote Pilot license with a Small Unmanned Aircraft System rating.
 He has passed the Texas Insurance Adjusters’ test.
 In addition to adjusting and investigation, Jack heads our Collections Department.
 He is the Treasurer of both the San Diego Independent Insurance Adjusters Association and of the Organization of Flying Adjusters.

 Jack joined us in 2002.